agile-ts/documentation/docs/packages/core/features/collection/Properties.md

 //   group2: Group([1, 7, 4])
 // }
 ```
-If you want to get a specific Group, please use
+If we want to get access to one specific Group, we should use
 ```ts
 MY_COLLECTION.getGroup("group1");
 ```